 When it comes to recording drums, the sound of your overheads can make or break your record.
 You need to get your hands on a set of overheads that are both in your budget and that will deliver great results.

 Taking a trip down to your local music store isn’t the best option, as they don’t stock as many microphones anymore.

-We’ve curated this list of the six best overhead mics for drums so you don’t make the same mistakes everyone else does when purchasing overhead microphones.
+We’ve curated this list of the eleven best overhead mics for drums so you don’t make the same mistakes everyone else does when purchasing overhead microphones.